risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-streaming-performance.md

 For example, in the image above, both `15002→15001` and `15003→15002` are high.
 Considering backpressure can be passed to preceding fragments, the root cause is probably `15001`.

-To find out the corresponding part in your SQL query, please check the RisingWave Dashboard -  Fragment panel.
+To find out the corresponding part in your SQL query, refer to the RisingWave Dashboard and access the "Fragment" panel.
 Additionally, run `EXPLAIN CREATE MATERIALIZED VIEW …` to see the query plan and find out the part corresponding to the problematic fragments.

 ## Improve the performance of streaming query